 Consumers are giving up dairy for a growing number of reasons, their health chief among them.
-Lactose intolerance affects about 68 percent of the global population, but for some people, particularly Black and Asian, the rates can be even higher.
+Lactose intolerance affects about 68 percent of the global population, but for some people, particularly Black and Asian populations, those rates can be even higher, teetering over 90 percent.

 Consumers aren’t just swapping out their milk, though.
 Dairy-free sales are on the rise for cheese and ice cream and yogurt.
-According to Matt Billings, farmer and founder of Ayo Yogurt, when it comes to dairy-free yogurt, almonds are the clear winner.
+And according to Matt Billings, farmer and founder of Ayo Yogurt, when it comes to dairy-free yogurt, almonds are the clear winner.

-Ayo launched in 2019 as the first fully vertically integrated yogurt brand in the U.S. The company controls every step of the process from growing the almonds on the family’s orchards to turning them into almond butter that’s used as the based for the vegan yogurt.
+Ayo launched in 2019 as the first fully vertically integrated plant-based yogurt brand in the U.S. The company controls every step of the process from growing the almonds at the family’s orchards to turning them into almond butter that’s used as the base for the vegan yogurt.

 “We are not trying to be an alternative to any other product,” Billings says.
 “Our goal was to make a great-tasting yogurt from our organic almonds and we did just that.”

-Those almonds have been in the family for more than 100 years—orchards founded by Billings’ great-grandfather in California in 1913 have been sustaining the family and the exploding almond industry for generations.
+Those almonds have been in the family for more than 100 years — orchards founded by Billings’ great-grandfather in California in 1913 have been sustaining the family and the exploding almond industry ever since.

 It’s not just the almonds that make Ayo such a healthy yogurt choice, says Billings.
 Each serving contains three live active cultures: lactobacillus delbrueckii subsp., bulgaricus streptococcus thermophilus, and bifidobacterium bb-12.